DanielleGiladi/ReactJS-Spring-Boot-App/README.md

 import the project as a mavan project.
 To start the backend you need to run the class NbaPlayersApplication.
-Run the react-frontend , and it will open yow the browser.
+Run the react-frontend , and it will open yow the browser. -> run the comand line in the terminal : npm start

 FROUNTEND:
 Component: